Überspringen Sie zu Inhalten

 Fiber Laser Cutters

 Fiber laser cutters, also known as solid-state lasers, were introduced in 2008.
 They use seed lasers magnified with special fibers and work well with metal and organic materials.
+A fiber laser cutting machine is known for its high precision and efficiency in industrial metal cutting.

 Fiber laser cutters are expensive and require experience to handle due to their high cutting speed.
 Plus, they require more maintenance than other cutters and repairs may require the assistance of the manufacturer.